• Skip to primary navigation

 Advice on how to visit and map of the castle

-• To fully understand a castle like Amboise, it is first necessary to look at it from the city and even from the quays of the Loire.
+- To fully understand a château like Amboise, you first have to look at it from the town and even from the quays of the Loire.
 Located on a promontory, it proudly dominates the city and its massive structure still betrays its defensive origins.

-• Once you have climbed the access slope from the city center, we recommend that you catch your breath by walking around the gardens and enjoying the many views of the city and the Loire River.
+- Once you have climbed the access slope from the city center, we recommend that you catch your breath by walking around the gardens and enjoying the many views of the city and the Loire River.

-• You can then attack the royal dwelling by following the clearly indicated direction of visit.
+- You can then attack the royal dwelling by following the clearly indicated direction of visit.

-• At the end of the visit, enjoy the 360 degree view from the top of the Minimes tower.
+- At the end of the visit, enjoy the 360 degree view from the top of the Minimes tower.

-• On leaving this first tower, we recommend a final break in the gardens before tackling the descent of the Heurtault tower, very atypical and surprising!
+- On leaving this first tower, we recommend a final break in the gardens before tackling the descent of the Heurtault tower, very atypical and surprising!

 If you wish to be informed of the publication of our guide on the Loire, register: